 Favorite character: Strong moms anchor so many of these movies.
 Shirley MacLaine all the way.

 The best movie of 2015.
-A touching story about a trio of high school students, one of whom has leukemia, and how they rally around her as she works through it.
+A touching story about a trio of high school students, one who has leukemia, and how they rally around her as she works through it.
 Smartly written and directed.
-Also the parents are played by the likes of Molly Shannon, Nick Offerman and Connie Britton.
+Also, the parents are played by the likes of Molly Shannon, Nick Offerman, and Connie Britton.
 This movie will make you laugh and cry and feel gratitude to be living in a world where such thoughtful art is available to enjoy.

 Quote: “I mean, dude’s mom always tellin’ him how handsome he is, which he ain’t.
 So now he think he can’t trust anybody close to him.
 Dude’s weird-ass dad don’t socialize with anybody ‘cept the cat.
 So that’s a role model ain’t got no friends.”